Annuity rate data updated daily

 Fixed account

-1-year term · 5-year surrender · Premium band not shown
+1-year term · 5-year surrender · Does not vary by premium

 Product analyst notes